gx-health/TAGET/README.md

 	python main.py -c TransAnnot.Config
 ## Running time
-The running time is about 2hours with 8 core on a Linux server
+The running time is about less than 1 hours with 8 core on a Linux server

 ## software running
 1.the config file contain environmental path of each software and the index file of the reference genome